Ultra-Techies/ghala-android/README.md

 # Ghala-Android
-This is an android version of a warehouse information system, which has processes and flows that take place on a typical work day in a warehouse.
+This is an android version of a warehouse management system, that helps in managing day-to-day operations in a warehouse.

 # Table Of Contents